 We conclude that $\kappa^r_{\C}$ is a positive definite kernel on $\R^{2\nu}\times\R^{2\nu}$. \end{proof}

-At this point we are ready to present the SVR rationale in complex RKHS.
+At this point, we are ready to present the SVR rationale in complex RKHS.
 We transform the input data from $\cX$ to $\HH$, via the feature map $\Phi_{\C}$, to obtain the data $\{(\Phi_{\C}(\bz_n), d_n);\;n=1,\dots,N\}$.
 In analogy with the real case and extending the principles of widely linear estimation to complex support vector regression, the goal is to find a function $T:\HH\rightarrow\C: T(f) = \langle f, w\rangle_{\HH} + \langle f^*, v\rangle_{\HH} + c$, for some $u,v\in\HH$, $c\in\C$, which is as flat as possible and has at most $\epsilon$ deviation from both the real and imaginary parts of the actually obtained values $d_n$, for all $n=1,\dots,N$.
-We emphasize that we employ the widely linear estimation function $S_1:\HH\rightarrow\C: S_1(f) = \langle f, w\rangle_{\HH} + \langle f^*, v\rangle_{\HH}$ instead of the usual complex linear function $S_2:\HH\rightarrow\C: S_1(f) = \langle f, w\rangle_{\HH}$ following the ideas of \cite{Picinbono_1995_10647}, which are becoming popular in complex signal processing \cite{Took_2010_10650, Chevalier_2006_10661, Jeon_2006_10663, Cacciapuoti_2008_10667} and have been generalized for the case of complex RKHS in \cite{Bouboulis_2012_1}.
+We emphasize that we employ the widely linear estimation function $S_1:\HH\rightarrow\C: S_1(f) = \langle f, w\rangle_{\HH} + \langle f^*, v\rangle_{\HH}$ instead of the usual complex linear function\footnote{All other attempts to generalize the SVR rationale to complex and hypercomplex spaces employed the standard complex linear function $S_2$.} $S_2:\HH\rightarrow\C: S_2(f) = \langle f, w\rangle_{\HH}$ following the ideas of \cite{Picinbono_1995_10647}, which are becoming popular in complex signal processing \cite{Took_2010_10650, Chevalier_2006_10661, Cacciapuoti_2008_10667} and have been generalized for the case of complex RKHS in \cite{Bouboulis_2012_1}.